-The Charity received funding to deliver a number of smaller projects over the year including:

-NHS SX funding which has continued to support our West Area Health Forum which brings together residents, patients and community group leaders with Practice Managers from 6 local surgeries, to look at community solutions to Health and Wellbeing issues, alongside feeding in and back, to improve local health services.
-Also in this year we received funding via NHS to support BED engagement in partnership with the Trust for Developing Communities, this year focussed on developing Community Voices - a City group that aims to take forward with action the insight work already collected.
+The Charity received funding to deliver a number of smaller projects over the year including NHS Sussex funding which has continued to support our West Area Health Forum which brings together residents, patients and community group leaders with Practice Managers from six local surgeries, to look at community solutions to Health and Wellbeing issues, alongside feeding in and back, to improve local health services.
+Also in this year we received funding via NHS to support BED engagement in Community Voices - a City group that aims to take forward with action the insight work already collected in partnership with Bridging Change.

-We received BHCC funding to deliver local networking sessions (coffee and croissant) for professionals in partnership with the Trust for Developing Communities.
+We received BHCC funding to deliver West Area professional networking sessions for professionals in partnership with the TDC.

-NHS psychosocial money funded a partnership between ourselves and the Trust for Developing Communities to deliver a Citywide programme of health and wellbeing activities, this is part of the Community Roots offer led by Southdown Housing.
-In Hangleton and Knoll, our focus has been BED women's health.
+NHS psychosocial money funded a partnership between ourselves and the Trust for Developing Communities to deliver a Citywide programme of health and wellbeing activities, part of the Community Roots offer led by Southdown Housing.
+In West, our focus has been BED women's health.